 If you're interested in attending a summer school this year, now is the time to start planning.
-Deadlines are approaching soon, so check out our series of posts on the top summer schools by discipline to find the best summer school opportunities in your subject.
 Once you've selected a school to attend and been accepted, here are some of the ways that you can make the most out of your summer school experience.

 Learning is best enjoyed as a collaborative experience, so you'll get more out of teaching if you are engaged with and encouraging towards other students.
 Ask for their opinions on the material you're learning, find out about their topics of interest and tell them about yours.
 Summer schools can be less formal and more discursive than most university teaching, so there's also more chances to discuss with the lecturers and to share your own opinions.
 Be bold, ask questions, and venture into topics you're not so familiar with, and you'll gain much more from your summer school experience.

 Summer schools often offer the chance to learn skills specific to your discipline, such as experimental techniques, statistical analysis, or programming languages.
 If you're hoping to gain a new skill in your summer time, it helps to do some preparatory reading and practise before you attend, so that you can be sure you've mastered the basics.
 That way, you can use your time with the lecturers or instructors as constructively as possible, getting their help on the kind issues which require specialist knowledge you won't find elsewhere.

 Some summer schools will be geared towards working on one research project over the summer, under the supervision of faculty.
 This will give you the chance to see and participate in a professional research environment, and can be an invaluable experience when planning your own future research.
 Remember to take plenty of notes on each stage of the project; try to find out what role each researcher plays and what skills they work with.
 This information will be a great guide for you if you undertake independent research of your own.